Welcome to Wisconsin

 America’s Dairyland

 Wisconsin is often referred to as “America’s Dairyland” due to its significant dairy production.
-The state is a leading producer of cheese in the United States and is renowned for its cheese varieties, including the famous Wisconsin cheddar and Swiss.
+The state is a leading cheese producer in the United States and is renowned for its cheese varieties, including the famous Wisconsin cheddar and Swiss.

 02